cynthiabaseman/cynthiabaseman.github.io/publications.md

 <h2 style="color:black;"> <strong>Conference Presentations with Proceedings (refereed)</strong> </h2>

-&nbsp;&nbsp;&nbsp; [Just Accepted] **Baseman, C. M.**, et al. Clinical Standards & Proximate Futures: Participatory Design Futuring of Diabetes Technologies with an Under-resourced Community.
-Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies.
+&nbsp;&nbsp;&nbsp; **Baseman, C. M.**, et al. (2025).
+Clinical Standards & Proximate Futures: Participatory Design Futuring of Diabetes Technologies with an Under-resourced Community.
+Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies. <a href= "https://doi.org/10.1145/3770702 ">https://doi.org/10.1145/3770702 </a>

 &nbsp;&nbsp;&nbsp; [Forthcoming] **Baseman, C. M.*** and Shi, Y.*, et al. Towards More Equitable Ulcer Recognition Models: A Dataset of Naturalistic Foot Images from People of Color Living with Diabetes.
 In 2025 IEEE EMBS International Conference on Biomedical and Health Informatics.
 IEEE.